jnixy/website/content/courses/crcj8040/course_descrip.md

 ## Required Readings

 I expect you to read critically and come prepared to discuss how the material relates to contemporary policing and society.
-Most of the required readings are available on Canvas.
-In addition, you will need access to the following books:
+All required readings are available on Canvas (or linked whenever possible on the [Course Schedule](https://jnix.netlify.app/courses/crcj8040/course_schedule/) page).

-*

 ## Journals